mingming-fan/EyelidGesturesDetection/README.md

 6. "TESTING ONE (ACCURACY)": test the accuracy of each eyelid gestures.
   * Source code: eyeinteraction\EvaluationOneActivity.java

 7. "TESTING TWO (APP SWITCHING)": test the app switching interaction using eyelid gestures.
+According to our matching schemes, users are able navigate between *apps* (B-R-, B-L-), *tabs/screens* (R-, L-), and *containers* (R, L).
   * Source code: eyeinteraction\EvaluationTwoiBlinkActivity.java

+8. "TESTING Three (TEXT ENTRY)": test the text entry interaction using eyelid gestures.
+  * Source code: eyeinteraction\EvaluationThreeMethodTwoActivity.class (using eyelid gestures to switch between two applications for text entry) and eyeinteraction\EvaluationThreeMethodThreeActivity.class (using eyelid gestures + porous interfaces to switch between two applications for text entry).

-8. All models and result files will be stored under the path returned by "getExternalFilesDir()": Android\data\eyeinteraction.mingming.research\files.
+9. All models and result files will be stored under the path returned by "getExternalFilesDir()": Android\data\eyeinteraction.mingming.research\files.

-9. The main detection algorithm is implemented in eyeinteraction\utils\Classifier2D.java, which is called by all other Android Activities.
+10. The main detection algorithm is implemented in eyeinteraction\utils\Classifier2D.java, which is called by all other Android Activities.

 ## Gesture names